 Sometimes you need to go the extra mile to show that your business is the one your customers should put their trust in.
-In that case, choosing a brilliant finish like spot gloss or metallic, or upgrading paper to signature or even ultra thick, may do the trick.
+In that case, choosing a brilliant finish like embossed gloss or foil accent, or upgrading paper to signature or even ultra-thick, may do the trick.

 10 golden rules for designing business cards

 Make the best possible first impression with our easy-to-follow guidelines.

 Make your dreams come true with our advice for clearly communicating with designers.

 Get expert tips on where to use storefront signs - both inside and outside your store.